Batserine/Comparison-of-models-with-Keras/README.md

-# Comparison-of-models-with-Keras
+# Comparison-of-models-with-Keras-and-PyTorch

+1. Dataset used here is of Image classification between cracks and no-cracks in Concrete slabs.
+2. Comparison of VGG16 and Resnet50 with Keras framework.
+3. Resnet18 with PyTorch framework.
-Comparison of vgg16 and resnet50 with concrete image data set for Classification.
+4. Comparison of accuracy and make prediction for each model in each framework.